 National Strategy for the Next Generations

-Through the NSxNG network and forthcoming programme of activities, we aim not just to influence the UK Government, but also to contribute to a wider national debate about the UK’s future role in the world.
+We aim not just to influence the UK Government, but also to contribute to the wider national debate about the UK’s future role in the world.

 - Represents the interests of future generations